 B-Tree is a self-balancing search tree.
 In most of the other self-balancing search trees (like AVL and Red-Black Trees), it is assumed that everything is in main memory.
 To understand the use of B-Trees, we must think of the huge amount of data that cannot fit in main memory.
 When the number of keys is high, the data is read from disk in the form of blocks.
-Disk access time is very high compared to main memory access time.
+Disk access time is very high compared to the main memory access time.
 The main idea of using B-Trees is to reduce the number of disk accesses.
 Most of the tree operations (search, insert, delete, max, min, ..etc ) require O(h) disk accesses where h is the height of the tree.
 B-tree is a fat tree.
 The height of B-Trees is kept low by putting maximum possible keys in a B-Tree node.
-Generally, a B-Tree node size is kept equal to the disk block size.
-Since h is low for B-Tree, total disk accesses for most of the operations are reduced significantly compared to balanced Binary Search Trees like AVL Tree, Red-Black Tree, ..etc.
+Generally, the B-Tree node size is kept equal to the disk block size.
+Since the height of the B-tree is low so total disk accesses for most of the operations are reduced significantly compared to balanced Binary Search Trees like AVL Tree, Red-Black Tree, ..etc.

-3) Every node except root must contain at least t-1 keys.
-Root may contain minimum 1 key.
+- Every node except root must contain at least (ceiling)([t-1]/2) keys.
+The root may contain minimum 1 key.

-4) All nodes (including root) may contain at most 2t – 1 keys.
+- All nodes (including root) may contain at most t – 1 keys.

-8) Like other balanced Binary Search Trees, time complexity to search, insert and delete is O(Logn).
+- Like other balanced Binary Search Trees, time complexity to search, insert and delete is O(log n).

 Search is similar to the search in Binary Search Tree.
 Let the key to be searched be k.
 We start from the root and recursively traverse down.
 For every visited non-leaf node, if the node has the key, we simply return the node.
 Otherwise, we recur down to the appropriate child (The child which is just before the first greater key) of the node.
 If we reach a leaf node and don’t find k in the leaf node, we return NULL.